Who We Are

 Patricia Hays Brooks

-Patti works with clients to better understand their current financial situation to create a shared understanding of the household’s expenditures, income, and assets.
-To that end, she assists clients with the document gathering process and preparation of their Financial Affidavits.
-Then, using the financial data provided, Patti prepares marital balance sheets and other reports that assist parties in visualizing settlement scenarios.
+When Trinity Family Law acts as a client’s attorney, Patti assists them with the document gathering process and preparation of the Financial Affidavit.
+Then, using the financial data provided, Patti prepares marital balance sheets and other reports to assist parties in visualizing settlement scenarios.

-Patti graduated from the University of Central Florida with a B.S. in Legal Studies and is a Certified Divorce Financial Analyst (CDFA®).
-She recently completed Northwestern University’s Divorce Mediation Training Program.
+Patti graduated from the University of Central Florida with a B.S. in Legal Studies.
 She is a member of the Institute for Divorce Financial Analysts (IDFA™).

 Professional Affiliations and Recognitions